 All of this creates an unmistakable landscape, which is the area's identifying mark.

-Its villages invite quiet walks with time to sit and watch the men and women who live off the sea as they carry out their daily tasks.
+Its towns invite quiet walks with time to sit and watch the men and women who live off the sea as they carry out their daily tasks.
 It is a land of mystery, of legends and myths.
 Its beautiful scenery and cultural interest make it a unique area that holds a special charm for visitors.

 Due to its high ecological value, this part of Galicia contains two Sites of Community Importance (almost the entire "A Costa da Morte" and the River Anllóns), a Specially Protected Birdlife Reserve (Sisargas Islands) and a Protected Landscape (Penedos de Pasarela e Traba).
 Inland, the land forms gentle hills, carpeted with fields of corn, pastures and forests.